icecube/icetray-public/cmake/resources/docs/i3test.rst

 which pulls in definitions for :c:macro:`TEST_GROUP`, :c:macro:`ENSURE` etc. (see below).

-   .. c:alias:: TEST_GROUP
+.. c:macro:: TEST_GROUP

    Valid context: toplevel scope of implementation files in test suite directory.

-   This signals to the build system that this file contains a TEST_GROUP with the name *GROUPNAME*. *GROUPNAME* must be a valid C++ identifier name (alphanumeric plus underscore, starting with letter or underscore.)
+   This signals to the build system that this file contains a *TEST_GROUP* with the name *GROUPNAME*. *GROUPNAME* must be a valid C++ identifier name (alphanumeric plus underscore, starting with letter or underscore.)

    The individual unit tests found in this file will be organized under this test group.

-   .. c:alias:: TEST
+.. c:macro:: TEST

    Valid context: toplevel scope of implementation files in test suite directory.